jupyter-guide/jupyter-guide/deployment.md

-# Deploy your Jupyter Notebooks for Reuse and Reproducibility
+# Deploy your Jupyter Notebooks for Reuse and Reproducibility (under construction)

 __Please help create detailed step by step instructions for these tools and add links to other high-quality online materials__